Skip Navigation

 What are the different types of shoulder replacement?

-Shoulder replacement is performed through a cut in the front of the shoulder that is a few inches long.
-There are two forms of shoulder replacement and each is utilized for different conditions.
+Shoulder replacement is performed through a small incision at the front of the shoulder.
+There are two main types:

-What is the recovery after a shoulder replacement like?
+What is the recovery like after shoulder replacement?

 What are the risks of shoulder replacement?